 - What support constituencies will resonate with your vision, mission, and values?

 - What communications methods will you use to reach them?

 - Do you have needed staff and volunteer resources, including plans to train, engage and retain them?

 - Do you have internal commitment and alignment around your purpose among all stakeholders?

-- Do you have necessary facilitating internal systems, policies and procedures and controls?
+- Do you have the necessary facilitating internal systems, policies procedures, and controls?

 - Do you have a written, strategic plan outlining all of the above and delineating priorities?